Learning to Encode and Classify Test Executions: Experiment

-\paragraph{Tests} For each of the network protocol FSMs, we use test suites generated by Yaneva et al.\cite{Yaneva18} that provide all-transition pair coverage.
-The test suites for the FSMs, unlike many of the other subject programs, have both passing and failing tests.
-As a result, we did \emph{not} apply mutation operators to generate failing traces.

-\paragraph{Checks to avoid data leakage.} We ensure there is no test oracle data that is leaked into the traces.
+\paragraph{Checks to avoid data leakage} We ensure no test oracle data is leaked into traces.
 We remove expected outputs, assertions, exceptions, test names and any other information that may act directly or indirectly as a test oracle.
 For example, Ethereum uses \texttt{BOOST} testing framework to deploy its unit tests.
-We remove expected outputs and assertions in the test code that compare actual with the expected output e.g. \texttt{BOOST\_CHECK\_EQUAL} or \texttt{BOOST\_THROW\_EXCEPTION}).
-For all the execution traces used in our evaluation, we ensure that it is not possible to trivially classify it as pass or fail by simply observing the test output or execution trace.
+We remove expected outputs and assertions in the test code that compare actual with the expected output e.g. \texttt{BOOST\_CHECK\_EQUAL}.

+For PUTs generated by seeding faults into the reference implementation, we only use one PUT for each reference implementation except in the case of Ethereum where we generated two PUTs, since faults were seeded in different files.
+Generating more PUTs for each reference implementation would be easy to do.
+However, we found our results across PUTs for a given reference program only varied slightly.
+As a result, we only report results over one to two PUTs for each reference implementation.